Columbus Avenue Bus Lanes

 In 2019, the Transportation Department developed the Jamaica Plain and Roxbury Transportation Action Plan.
 This plan advances the recommendations featured in the Boston Planning and Development Agency’s PLAN: Jamaica Plain Roxbury, and Go Boston 2030.

 Nearly one-third of those traveling on this section of Columbus Avenue move on buses.
-Delays can become so severe that travel times can triple during peak travel times.
+Delays became so severe that travel times can triple during peak travel times.
 It should be no surprise that dedicated bus lanes on Columbus Avenue rose to the top of community interests.

-We plan to create center-running bus lanes that will provide bus riders with more reliable service.
-We also plan to upgrade bus platforms within the project scope.
+The new center-running bus lanes will provide bus riders with more reliable service.
+We also upgraded bus platforms within the project scope.

 In 2019, there were 25 reported crashes along the street segment.
 Four of those crashes involved pedestrians.
 Through this project, we can improve the safety for those walking along Columbus Avenue.
-We plan to create updated street crossings for pedestrians.
-We also plan to increase accessibility for pedestrians with disabilities.
+We created improved street crossings for pedestrians and improved accessibility for pedestrians with disabilities.